 Garis Gallery of the American West

-As soon as you step onto the Chisholm Trail walkway, you realize you are walking into history of the old west through the eyes of artists and visionaries.
+As soon as you step onto the Chisholm Trail walkway, you realize you are walking into history of the old west as seen through the eyes of artists and visionaries.

 Once inside the facility, you can get a closer look at the “On the Chisholm Trail” tabletop bronze replica on display to the left entrance of the Garis Gallery of the American West.